brianreumere/plague/README.md

 `showLocation` can be set to false or deleted (along with `city`, `region`, and `country`) to not include any location info in your h-card.

 The format of the h-card is in `layouts/partials/hcard.html`.
 If you want to customize the format, you can create a custom partial template at `layouts/partials/hcard.html` in your Hugo site directory.

+The social icons are also part of the h-card, and their links will have the `rel="me"` attribute included.

 ### h-entry